-To get from the airport to the center, if you fly to Heathrow you can take the tube directly to the center, but from any other airport you will have to go to the center by train or bus and then most likely you will have to go by tube to your hotel.
-In our section airports in London we tell you the different methods to get from the different airports to the center of London.
+To get from the airport to the centre, if you fly to Heathrow you can take the tube directly to the centre, but from any other airport, you will have to go to the centre by train or bus and then most likely you will have to go by tube to your hotel.
+In our article about London Airports transfers options, we tell you the different methods to get from the different airports to the centre of London.

 Cab in London with a baby

 If you are going to visit London with a baby it is not a bad idea to book a cab and to go from the airport directly to your hotel.
-With the stroller, the baby and the suitcases to go to the center of London from the airport combining trains, buses or subway can be a bit stressful.
+With the stroller, the baby and the suitcases to go to the centre of London from the airport combining trains, buses or subway can be a bit stressful.
 When booking the cab you will need to ask for a car seat for the baby, as they usually have car seats for all ages.
-It is necessary for the baby to be in a car seat as the cab will have to go out on the highway.
+The baby must be in a car seat as the cab will have to go out on the highway.